Three grades of URSA HOMETEC ROLL are available;

 - If required a breather membrane is laid over the insulation prior to installing the external sheeting.

-- The profiled external sheeting should be installed as soon as possible after laying the URSA HOMETEC Cladding Roll to avoid exposure to the weather.
+- The profiled external sheeting should be installed as soon as possible after laying the URSA HOMETEC ROLL to avoid exposure to the weather.
 Lay only sufficient insulation that can be covered and protected on the same working day, otherwise provide temporary protection.
 Provide temporary protection during bad weather including rain, wind and snow or freezing conditions.

 - Ensure that any penetrations through the cladding, especially if formed by following trades, are correctly sealed to ensure an air and vapour tight system.

-URSA HOMETEC Roll 40 U-values
+URSA HOMETEC ROLL 40 U-values

-|URSA HOMETEC Roll 40 (mm)
+|URSA HOMETEC ROLL 40 (mm)

-Wall U-Value (W/m²K)
+Wall U-value (W/m²K)

-Roof U-Value (W/m²K)
+Roof U-value (W/m²K)